-THEME 5.1 Non-conversion of natural forests.
+THEME 5.1 Non-conversion of natural forests and other natural ecosystems.

-Structural Indicator: Relevant domestic legal framework, policies and programs consistently define the term natural forests, distinguishing them from plantations, describe the process for mapping the spatial distribution of natural forests, and policies or procedures are in place prohibiting the conversion of natural forests as part of REDD+ actions.
+Structural Indicator: Relevant domestic legal framework, policies and programs consistently define the term natural forests and other natural ecosystems, distinguishing them from plantations, describe the process for mapping the spatial distribution of natural forests and other natural ecosystems, and policies or procedures are in place prohibiting the conversion of natural forests and other natural ecosystems as part of REDD+ actions.